ioBroker/ioBroker/README.md

 easily implemented in nearly any programming language on nearly any platform and an adapter can run on any host that is able to reach the databases via ip networking.

-#### Databases

-ioBroker uses [Redis](http://redis.io/) and [CouchDB](http://couchdb.apache.org/).
-Redis is an in-memory key-value data store and also a message broker with publish/subscribe pattern.
-It's used to maintain and publish all states of connected systems.
-CouchDB is used to store rarely changing and larger data, like metadata of systems and things, configurations or any additional files.

 | adapter    	                                                                                            | description                                                                     	                                                                                                                                                                                                        | status 	|
 |-------------------------------------------------------------------------------------------------------    |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------   |--------	|